-- Plastic is put on a safe, thousand-year journey out of industry and out of the biosphere.
+- …put plastic on a safe, thousand-year journey out of industry and out of the biosphere.

-- The process of compaction must be a non-proprietary, non-industrial and favor small-scale.
+- …be a process of compaction that is non-proprietary, non-industrial and favor small-scale.

-- The compaction must terminally reduce the plastic’s surface area to a minimum density of 0.33 g/ml
+- …terminally reduce the plastic’s surface area to a minimum density of 0.33 g/ml

-- The compaction must be done as an ecological service– not for business or for-profit enterprise.
+- …be done as an ecological service– not for business or for-profit enterprise.

-- The process accelerates plastic transition– it does not encourage further plastic consumption and production,
+- …accelerate plastic transition– it does not encourage further plastic consumption and production,

-Keep reading to learn more about the exciting potential, theory and science behind plastic sequestration or download our white paper for full academic references.
+Keep reading to learn more about the exciting potential, theory and science behind plastic sequestration.
+You can also download our white paper for a complete academic discourse with full references.

-For the the last few billion years, the earth has been working slow and steady to remove carbon from the atmosphere, compact and store it.
-Its an example that we can follow today in our small way.
+For the the last few billion years, the earth has been slow and steady removing carbon from the atmosphere, compacting and storing it.
+The result has been an ever more liveable, green and conscious biosphere!
+Its an example that we can follow in our own small ways.

 Plastic is the culmination of the long story of the earth’s sequestration of carbon under the ground.
 Over hundred million years, the slow and steady accumulation of silt and sediment buried ancient forests and seaweed– storing their carbon for eons under the earth.
 In so doing, the climate stabilized and life flourished.
-Humans emerged and figured out how to unsearth and burn this carbon for energy.
-They called these carbon storage deposits “fossil fuels” and ever since have been refining them into fuels and plastic– both of which make the global petro-captial economy spin.
+Humans emerged.
+We figured out how to unsearth and burn this carbon for energy.
+Ever since have been refining them into fuels and plastic– which make the global petrol-captial economy spin.

-Plastic however, is unique!
-Iit is the one petro-capital product that is not immediately burned and loosened into the biosphere by the petro-capital economy.
+Plastic is unique!
+It is one of the few petroleum products that is not immediately burned and loosened into the biosphere..

 However, plastic degrades quickly when it is exposed to sun, fire, oxygen and/or friction.
 Its degradation is in proportion to the amount of surface that is exposed.
 As the vast majority of modern plastic has been extruded into thin films, this means that degrades very easily.
 Photodegradation fragments plastic debris into smaller and smaller particles, know as microplastics and releases green house gases.
 Meanwhile, the processing of plastic for recycling, incineration or dumping burns lots of fuel, releasing large volumes of CO2.